Perks and Flaws

 You may not take this Flaw such that it forces you to enter play above your Morality threshold and be already gaining Insanities.

 Wyrd Loathing (5)

 You know in your bones that magic is terrible and wrong; whether it is because wizards killed the prophet, Holy Benalus, or because of the terrible world-warping effects of magical misuse, or that magicians with their towering egos go mad and become a threat to the world and humanity, you hate magic and those who use it.
 You will not willingly work alongside a magician, accept magic being cast upon you, and if beneficial enchantments do get cast upon you, you gain Despair.
 You also gain Despair if you knowingly use any Wyrd object, touched and tainted by wicked sorceries.

 You are seen as a forthright and earnest individual and are respected by local peasants.
 Local people listen carefully to your opinion, and take your words and wisdom seriously.
 You know how to manage the uncomfortable class divide between yourself and your betters – know when to show deference, and when to show backbone.

 Your lifestyle living on the land gives you hands-on training that you can put to good use.
 When you successfully gather from every Common and Uncommon Gathering Node for a given Gathering Skill, you also receive 1 Folkwise Achievement.
+You may only accrue one achievement per game even if you have mulitiple gathering skills.
 Folkwise Achievements may be spent to increase the following skills, even if the requisite Attribute is not at Sound for Locked Skills: Zeal, Grit, Survival, Archery, any Gathering skill

 Pillar of the Community (3)